pmmistry/node-red-object-detection-stream/README.md

 1 .
 Confirm you have Node-RED and ffmpeg installed on Raspberry Pi

-    - To confirm node-red --> open pi terminal and type `nod-red` you should see node-red run and point you to a browser session
-    - To confirm ffmpeg --> open pi terminal and type `ffmpeg`

 2. If you don’t have ffmpeg installed follow [these instructions](https://www.jeffreythompson.org/blog/2014/11/13/installing-ffmpeg-for-raspberry-pi/) to install ffmpeg on pi

 3. Train an object detection model  - you can follow [these instructions](https://github.com/cloud-annotations/training/) on how to do so.
 You should end up with a  `model_web` folder.